smartlabcode/reticulum/README.md

 ## Run Hubs Against a Local Reticulum Instance

-### 1. Setup the `hubs.local` hostname
+### 1. Setup the `smartexpo.bitallium.com` hostname

-When running the full stack for Hubs (which includes Reticulum) locally it is necessary to add a `hosts` entry pointing `hubs.local` to your local server's IP.
+When running the full stack for Hubs (which includes Reticulum) locally it is necessary to add a `hosts` entry pointing `smartexpo.bitallium.com` to your local server's IP.
 This will allow the CSP checks to pass that are served up by Reticulum so you can test the whole app.
-Note that you must also load hubs.local over https.
+Note that you must also load smartexpo.bitallium.com over https.

 On MacOS or Linux: